yajurvendrasinh/interview-tech-prep/README.md

 Example problems

 - How do you build an LRU cache?
-(Linked List is the most usual way of doing so)
+(Linked List is the usual way of doing so)
-- Can you implement a stack such taht getMinimum() is an O(1) operation?
+- Can you implement a stack such that getMinimum() is an O(1) operation?

 #### Binary Trees